BookStackApp/website/content/blog/bookstack-release-v21-05.md

 ### Favourites System

-For quite a while I've wanted to be able to favourite select content within BookStack for easier future location.
+For quite a while I've wanted to be able to favourite specific items within BookStack for easier future location.
 For this release cycle I decided to be a bit selfish and spend a couple of nights getting this implemented.
-Thanks to all those that provded feedback in regards to the naming in [GitHub issue 2053](https://github.com/BookStackApp/BookStack/issues/2053).
+Thanks to all those that provided feedback in regards to the naming in [GitHub issue 2053](https://github.com/BookStackApp/BookStack/issues/2053).

-When viewing a shelf, book, chapter or page while logged in you'll see a new available "Favourite" action:
+When viewing a shelf, book, chapter or page while logged in you'll see a new "Favourite" action situated next to the export action.

 ![BookStack Favourites Action Link](/images/2021/05/favourites-action.png)